Indonesia Travel Advice

 Threat level: High

-The general travel safety advice for Indonesia is to remain vigilant and cautious due to recent and ongoing ISIS involvement in the area.
+The general travel advice for Indonesia is to remain vigilant and cautious due to recent and ongoing ISIS involvement in the area.

 On the 24th of May 2017, three policemen were killed in bomb explosions at the Kampung Melayu bus station in east Jakarta.